How to Pour Footings for a Solid, Frost-Proof Deck

 The reason buildings and decks don’t always return to their original height is that surrounding dirt sometimes fills in under the footing while it’s lifted.

 Heavy clay soils don’t drain well, so they tend to have more frost heave problems than sandy, well-drained ones.
 But even if footings are deep enough, ice lenses can latch onto the rough surfaces of wood and concrete and lift footings and posts from the side.
 That’s why concrete piers poured in waxed cardboard tubes and smooth wooden installing deck posts work well for below-grade support.
+Helical piers are becoming common in new construction of residential and commercial buildings, decks and outbuildings.

 Courtesy of Luke Miller